 Chainlink uses a decentralized oracle network to facilitate secure interactions between blockchains and external data feeds, events and payment methods the developers hope will allow smart contracts to become the dominant form of digital payment, according to CoinMarketCap.

-Chainlink is also the choice for the new inflation index being built by decentralized finance company Truflation to serve as an alternative to the consumer price index.
-Whereas the CPI measures inflation using survey data, Truflation’s index will use price data with the CPI’s calculation model, CoinDesk reported.
+Chainlink is also the choice for the new inflation index from decentralized finance company Truflation, built to serve as an alternative to the Consumer Price Index.
+Whereas the CPI measures inflation using survey data, Truflation’s index uses price data with the CPI’s calculation model, CoinDesk reported.
 The Truflation index is designed to be more accurate, more transparent and more resistant to censorship than the CPI.

 Risks of Investing In Chainlink

 Despite its proven utility and support from major players, chainlink has experienced the same kind of volatility as other cryptocurrencies.
 Its price dropped from about $20 on Jan.
-1 to just over $7.10 on June 1.
+1 to about $7.50 by Dec.
+1.

 Don’t settle on any number of cryptocurrency investments without continuing to learn about the market.
 A new cryptocurrency network could easily climb the ranks and emerge as a leader above other platforms.
 As an investor, the smartest thing you can do is to stay abreast of market happenings.